apache/spark/docs/configuration.md

     will be applied across applications which are being loaded in Spark History Server, as well as compaction and cleanup would require running Spark History Server.<br/>
-    NOTE 2: Spark History Server may not compact the old event log files if it figures out compaction on event log for such application won't reduce the size at expected rate threshold.
+    NOTE 2: Spark History Server may not compact the old event log files if it figures out not a lot of space would be reduced during compaction.
 For streaming query (including Structured Streaming) we normally expect compaction will run, but for batch query compaction won't run in most cases.
   </td>
 </tr>
 <tr>